WebAhead/master-reference/coursebook/week-7/research-afternoon.md

 _Note: we will have a walk-through on how to implement cookies in Hapi tomorrow morning._

 ## Templating with helper functions

+1. Research what helper functions are, and how they can be implemented in Handlebars.
+2. Create a basic Hapi project with Handlebars templating, in which you use at least one in-built Handlebars helper function and one custom helper function.